rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 }
 ```

 It feels clunky.
 It feels like type level and value level have a broken marriage.
 It also feels very confusing.

 I have no idea how popular the TS type level features are.
 I would guess not very.
-But, I also think that they will keep improving and may get a good developer following if they do.
+But, I also think that they will keep improving and may end up with a decent amount of use.

 ## Final Thoughts

 What is the TypeScript for?
-Is it just an add-on that helps to prevent trivial code errors?
+Is it an add-on that helps to prevent trivial code errors?
 Or, will TypeScript change the way we write code?
-This is for its practitioners to decide.
-I hope the examples I gave here will persuade some of you to explore more advanced use of types and to more dramatically change how you write the code.
-The message I tried to convey in this post is that types are worth exploring, learning, and getting good at using.
-I hope this was an interesting reading for you.
+I think is it absolutely the first but it could also be the second.
+TypeScript has one thing going for it that languages like _Haskell_, _OCaml_, _Scala_ do not have:

+_The low barrier to entry._

+Many will come for trivial type safety but will stay for more advanced features.
-Programming language can impact how people write code.
-Some languages have really done a service to humanity making humans better
+Programming languages can impact how people write code.
+Some languages have done a service to humanity making humans better
 coders.
-Some not so much.
+Others not so much.
 I think TypeScript is and will be in the first category.

+Or maybe I am wrong about all of this.
+Maybe a low barrier to entry is not a good thing.
+I have not made up my mind on this.

+I hope the examples I gave here will persuade some of you to explore more advanced uses of types.
+The message I tried to convey is that types are worth exploring, learning, and getting good at.

 TypeScript is a reach language supporting various OO features like interfaces and classes which I have not discussed.
 These notes have been written by a Haskeller after all.
-To be honest, I considered myself OO evangelist during the first 10-12 years of my professional programming, that was long enough for me.
+To be honest, I tried to evangelize OO for the first 10-12 years of my programming career, that was long enough.

-This post was focused on types, not that much on FP.
+This post was focused on types, not so much on FP.
-If places like reddit do not level me mentally with the ground after this post, I may be tempted to write separate posts focusing on React.js and few other mainstream front-endish topics that are more FP related.
+If places like reddit do not level me with the ground, I may be tempted to write separate posts focusing on _React.js_ and few other mainstream front-endish topics from the FP point of view.

+I hope this was an interesting reading for you.
+Thank you for staying with me all the way to the end of this post.